 In 2008, we bought an old cave co-operative in Prugnanes and this move out of our cellars in Saint Martin de Fenouillet has given us more space to work.
 The co-operative was constructed in the 1950s in a style that is typical of the period – a concrete structure with four groups of concrete vats.
 It functioned as the local cave co-operative until the 1970s.

 Our philosophy in the winery is to keep our approach simple.
 For example, the cuverie is organised to allow the filling of the tanks without the use of pumps.
 The grapes are sorted into containers that are lifted above the tanks and tipped in.
-This is important for quality because the fruit is kept intact and it reduces cleaning time.
+This is important for quality because the fruit is kept intact and it reduces cleaning time and water consumption.

 For the reds we do not want power and aggression, instead we look for elegance and balance in the wine.
 To achieve this we avoid over-extraction.
 Elevage takes place in tanks and 500 litre French and Austrian oak demi-muids.